 - Financial Plan

-The last section in the instructions, “Refining Your Plan,” explains ways you may need to modify your plan for specific purposes, such as getting a bank loan, or for specific industries, such as retail.
+The last section in the instructions, “Refining Your Plan,” explains ways to modify your plan for specific purposes, such as getting a bank loan, or for specific industries, such as retail.

 After you complete the worksheets, print them out, and you will have a working business plan for your established business.
-Then, contact your local SCORE mentor to review and refine your plan.
+Then, contact a SCORE mentor to review and refine your plan.